debanjandhara/rough_notes/README.md

 - Understanding the software development lifecycle and software development common practices (code reviews, unit testing, etc.)
 - Good understanding of SQL performance tuning techniques including query plan understanding and management, SQL tracing, DB stats, indexing techniques, etc., highly preferred
 - Good in managing and resolving problems on a live production system.

+**1. Introduction to GPT and LLMs (0:03 - 0:32)**
+- GPT stands for Generative Pre-trained Transformer, a large language model.
+- GPT is known for generating human-like text.
+- The video will cover three key questions: What is an LLM, How do they work, and Business applications of LLMs.

+**2. What is a Large Language Model (0:36 - 1:31)**
+- Large language models are instances of foundation models.
+- Foundation models are pre-trained on large amounts of unlabeled data.
+- They learn from patterns in data to produce generalizable output.
+- Large language models are applied to text and text-like data.
+- They are trained on massive datasets, potentially petabytes of text data.
+- Parameter count is significant, e.g., GPT-3 has 175 billion parameters.

+**3. How Large Language Models Work (2:04 - 4:18)**
+- LLMs are composed of three key components: data, architecture, and training.
+- Data includes vast amounts of text data, while the architecture is based on the transformer neural network.
+- Transformers understand context by considering each word in relation to others.
+- During training, the model learns to predict the next word in a sentence.
+- Fine-tuning on specific datasets helps LLMs become experts in particular tasks.

+**4. Business Applications of LLMs (4:23 - 5:14)**
+- Customer service applications can use LLMs for intelligent chatbots, handling various customer queries.
+- Content creation can benefit from LLMs, generating articles, emails, social media posts, and video scripts.
+- LLMs can contribute to software development by generating and reviewing code.
+- The video concludes by noting that innovative applications continue to emerge as large language models evolve.

+Feel free to add any additional content or specifics to these notes, and if you have any further questions or need more details on a particular section, please let me know.